Reviewed by Dr Seeta Shah, Medical Doctor & Nutritional Therapist, The Green Doctor

 For some, they cannot go anywhere without it; others can have up to three, and then there are a few who can forgo it completely.
 We’re talking about pillows, of course.
 But what is the best option for your well-being?
 To pillow or not to pillow?
 That is the question.

 Pillows prop you up; in essence, they function to support your head and neck to provide neutral spinal alignment.
+It’s an important function as it’s estimated that 40% to 70% of people will have at least one significant episode of neck pain at some point in their lives.
 Whether you plump for a pillow is dependent on a few factors.
 You need to consider the following:

 • Your sleeping position